mrichtarsky/linux-shared/README.md

 # Misc

-- The git prompt can slow down things for large repos.
+- The git prompt can slow things down for large repos.
 Disable on a repo basis as follows:

 ``` sh
 $ cd $repo
 $ git config prompt.ignore 1
 ```

-- A sitecustomize.py script is added so Python reports more info during an exception.
-However, Debian already has /usr/lib/python3.xx/sitecustomize.py with a (pretty useless) apport hook which takes precedence over our hook.
-If you don't need the apport hook just delete it and the error reporting hook will work.
+- A `sitecustomize.py` script is added so Python reports more info during an exception.
+However, Debian already has `/usr/lib/python3.xx/sitecustomize.py` with a (pretty useless) `apport` hook which takes precedence over our hook.
+If you don't need the `apport` hook just delete it and the error reporting hook will work.

 # ToDo